Goods transport: reduce, transfer, make greener

 A cleaner fleet

 All our trucks comply with the European emission standard Euro 6.
-They therefore emit less nitrogen and particulate matter than previous generations.
-But we’ve gone one step further in exploring the potential of alternative and clean fuels.
-We already have two CNG lorries in our fleet.
-At our logistics sites, we are testing two electric terminal trucks to transport trailers.
-That is more pleasant for the driver and the environment.
+They therefore emit less nitrogen and particulates than previous generations.
+However, we don’t stop there; we continue to explore the potential of alternative and clean fuels.
+Our fleet already includes eight CNG lorries.
+At our logistics sites, we are also using two electric terminal trucks for pulling trailers.
+Their batteries are charged using our own generated renewable green electricity.

 On land, at sea and by rail

 Of course, you can avoid kilometres on the road by choosing other means of transport.
 The majority of our foreign suppliers organise their own transport.
-But there are a few European suppliers from whom we collect the goods ourselves.
+But there are a few suppliers from whom we collect the goods ourselves.
 So we choose the means of transport with the lowest ecological footprint.
 More than half of the international goods for which we organise transport make their journey by train or boat.
-This represents a CO2 reduce of 8,518 tonnes per year compared to road transport.

 With this initiative, we contribute to the following Sustainable Development Goals of the United Nations.